Services for seniors

-Are you physically unable to shovel your snow due to health concerns or illness?
+- Are you physically unable to mow your lawn due to health concerns or illness?

-You might qualify for our Snow Busters program.
+You may qualify for our Lawn Busters program.
 For more information and find out if you qualify contact 780-464-4044.

 Older adults are an asset to our community.
 As an an age-friendly and caring community, Strathcona County is dedicated to meeting their needs today and in the future.